ezrizhu/www/content/blog/20230728-site_update.md

   paragraph spaces have also been increased for clarity.
 * Link added to the webring so people can learn about it.
 * Tag spacing in blog posts has also been improved to make them easier to click.
-* Removed my name on the "by line" since it's redundant.

 ## Future Plans